Making a difference in WhakataneVolunteer with us

 In 2014, SPCA's Whakatane Centre celebrated its 60th anniversary.
 Our new purpose-built building was opened in 2003, thanks to strong support from our local community.
 This facility enables us to help more than 750 animals each year.

-We have a part-time staff assisted by more than 50 volunteers to look after the animals while they await their forever homes.
+We have a team of part-time staff assisted by more than 50 volunteers to look after the animals while they await their forever homes.

 The Whakatane Centre covers a large area encompassing rural, coastal and suburban communities within the Eastern Bay.
 We promote lifelong adoptions, responsible pet ownership and we aim to educate the public on animal welfare issues.